jgeldart/pinafore/docs/tutorial/index.md

 class VegetarianPizza <| Pizza that has_topping only VegetarianFoodProduct. class VeganPizza <| VegetarianPizza that has_topping only not (MammalianMilk or derived_from a MammalianMilk).

-class SimplePizza ~= Pizza that has_topping max 3 object.
-class FullyLoadedPizza ~= Pizza that has_defining_topping min 6 object.
+class SimplePizza ~= Pizza that has_topping at most 3 object. class FullyLoadedPizza ~= Pizza that has_defining_topping at least 6 object.
 ```

 Since this is a knowledge-based approach, we can continually evolve our categories to meet changing customer needs.
 By defining the categories in terms of more primitive facts, as soon as we add the class it will automatically apply to all relevant individuals and subclasses.
 Say goodbye to lots of tedious, manual, and error-prone tagging work.